sthagen/python-flare-floss/doc/usage.md

     floss.exe -i myscript.py malware.bin
     floss.exe --ida=myscript.py malware.bin

+To create an annotation script for Binary Ninja, use the `-j`, or `--binja` switch.

+    floss.exe -j myscript.py malware.bin
+    floss.exe --binja myscript.py malware.bin

 To create an annotation script for radare2, use the `-r` or `--radare` switch.